cairo-book/cairo-book/src/ch16-01-optimizing-storage-costs.md

 But, to do that, we need some bitwise operators:

-- multiplying or dividing an integer by a power of 2, shifts the integer value to the left or to the right respectively.
+- multiplying or dividing an integer by a power of 2 shifts the integer value to the left or to the right respectively

 <div align="center">
     <img src="shift.png" alt="shift operators" width="500px"/>